william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 Next, in Figure 2, we can see that the quarterly values are also relatively equal.
 This accurately reflects the fact that modern logging does not rely on seasonal river conditions to transport massive log rafts downriver to processing plants.
 Incedentally, this is why most major American cities today are located at mouths or other key points of big rivers: those were the locations most able to effectively accumulate logs before the advent of rail.
 And even after rail became commonplace, said major cities still retained prominence due to their early start and due to early rail's massive need for water and lumber (not only for fuel, but also for rail ties).
 (Anyone looking to read about the fascinating history humanity's interaction with trees should look into [Deforesting the Earth](https://press.uchicago.edu/ucp/books/book/chicago/D/bo79171450.html) by Michael Williams).

+What is more curious is why the 4th quarter of 2006-2008 dropped so much quicker, stayed significantly lower, and then rose again so much quicker than the other three quarters.
+For this phenomenon we have not been able to come up with any explanation.

 Figure 2:

 ![quarters pond values over years](/assets/QuartersOverYearsPondValueV2.jpeg)